aljedaxi/zettel/pages/z_being_and_nothingness.md

 > the act is everything ... genius ... is neither the work considered in isolation nor the subjective ability to produce it ... [but] the work considered as the totality of the manifestations of the person. that is why we can ... reject the dualism of appearance and essence ... the appearance does not hide the essence ... it reveals it ... it is the essence. the essence of an existent ... is the manifest law which presides over the succession of its appearances.
+But essence ... is ... only the concatenation of appearances ... itself an appearance.